sandocodes/sandocodes/README.md

 - 👋 Hi, I’m Justin Sando Kollie or @sandocodes, you can call me Justin or Sando, either one would suffice.
-- 👀 I’m interested in building python projects as well as cloud projects.
+- 👀 I’m interested in Networking, Python and Cloud Computing.
-- 🌱 I’m currently learning Data Engineering with Python and SQL (T-SQL & MySQL).
 - 💞️ I’m looking to collaborate on OpenSource projects as well as personal ones.
 - 📫 You can reach me via email at codewithjustin@yahoo.com and sando@justinkollie.com
 - 😄 Pronouns: He/Him